brooklynrail/brooklynrail-platform/content/events/2021/08/in-memoriam-a-tribute-to-sva’s-art-writing-mfa.md

 ---
 title: A Tribute to SVA’s Art Writing MFA
 deck: "Featuring Debra Bricker Balken, Hakim Bishara, Michael Brenson, Phong H.
-  Bui, Will Fenstermaker, Jessica Holmes, Emmanuel Iduma, Nancy Princenthal, Jen Kabat, Jennifer Krasinski, and David Levi Strauss in conversation with Charles Schultz and Ann C. Collins "
+  Bui, Will Fenstermaker, Jessica Holmes, Emmanuel Iduma, Nancy Princenthal, Jennifer Kabat, Jennifer Krasinski, and David Levi Strauss in conversation with Charles Schultz and Ann C. Collins "
 summary: Rail Consulting Editor David Levi Strauss joins a panel of writers, scholars, and faculty in tribute to the MFA program in Art Writing at the School of Visual Arts in New York.
 We conclude with a poetry reading.